peige07/Analytics-Portfolio/SQL Projects/Covid Mortality Analysis/README.md

 # Covid Mortality Analysis

-*This project was created to analyze sales data from a national franchise of Bike Stores, specifically, I wanted to determine: the states that produced the most revenue, which months produced the most revenue, identify the top 10 revenue-producing products each year, determine the top sales reps based on performance and identify the top 10 customers who account for the most sales.*
+*This project was created to analyze sales Covid data, specifically to identify: the continent with the most Covid deaths, the continent with the highest mortality rate, and to track new cases per day for duration of data set.*

 To view the complete project [click here.](https://github.com/peige07/Analytics-Portfolio/blob/main/SQL%20Projects/Covid%20Mortality%20Analysis/Covid_Analysis_SQL.ipynb)